Securely store credentials and secrets.

 1. Navigate to Devices → Channels or TagProviders

-2. In authentication fields, use secret reference syntax
+2. In authentication fields, use the secret reference syntax

 Example: